leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 ## Evaluation criteria
-The fresco will be a permanent feature in the school's library, serving as a visual representation of ALGOSUP's identity.
+The fresco will be a permanent feature in what is currently the school's library, serving as a visual representation of ALGOSUP's identity.
 It will encompass the following key elements:

 - **ALGOSUP’s Logo:** The logo will be prominently featured as a central element of the design, representing the core identity of ALGOSUP.